-Solid vertical lines in the margins within the body of the code indicate a technical change from the requirements of the 2015 edition.
-Deletion indicators in the form of an arrow ( $\implies$ ) are provided in the margin where an entire section, paragraph, exception or table has been deleted or an item in a list of items or a table has been deleted.
+Solid vertical lines in the margins within the body of the code indicate a technical change from the requirements of the 2018 edition.
+Deletion indicators in the form of an arrow (\implies) are provided in the margin where an entire section, exception or table has been deleted or an item in a list of items or a row of a table has been deleted.

-A single asterisk [\] placed in the margin indicates that text or a table has been relocated within the code.
-A double asterisk [\\] placed in the margin indicates that the text or table immediately following it has been relocated there from elsewhere in the code.
-The following table indicates such relocations in the 2018 edition of the International Fire Code.
+A single asterisk [] placed in the margin indicates that text or a table has been relocated within the code.
+A double asterisk [] placed in the margin indicates that the text or table immediately following it has been relocated there from elsewhere in the code.
+The following table indicates such relocations in the 2021 edition of the IFC.